-A three-time All-Western Athletic Conference selection, Junior Ah You was drafted by the New England Patriots in the 17th round (425th overall) of the 1972 NFL Draft.
+A three-time All-Western Athletic Conference selection at Arizona State, Junior Ah You was drafted by the New England Patriots in the 17th round (425th overall) of the 1972 NFL Draft.
 He opted to sign instead with the CFL's Montreal Alouettes as they intended to use him at his college position of defensive end while the Patriots planned to convert him to a linebacker.
-Ah You played in 129 regular season games with the Alouettes in ten seasons with the team, played in five Grey Cups (winning in 1974 and 1977) and was named a CFL Eastern All-Star four times and a league All-Star on two occasions (1976 and 1979).
-Ah You left the Alouettes following the 1981 season after the team reportedly squandered money owed to him (and other veterans) during Nelson Skalbania's disastrous brief ownership of the club.
+A standout performer in his 129 regular season games played for the Alouettes over ten seasons, Ah You played in five Grey Cups (winning in 1974 and 1977) and was named a CFL Eastern All-Star four times and a league All-Star on two occasions (1976 and 1979).
+His career defensive statistics are not readily available as the CFL did not keep official sack records prior to 1981.
+Ah You left the Als following the 1981 season after the team reportedly squandered money owed to him (and other veterans) during Nelson Skalbania's disastrous brief ownership of the club.